peshkova - Fotolia

-Call center agents used to have two main career paths: moving into a supervisor role or moving into a support role in areas such as training, quality or workforce management.
+Call center representatives used to have two main career paths: moving into a supervisor role or moving into a support role in areas such as training, quality assurance or workforce management.

-In addition to those paths, agents with the appropriate qualifications can transition into specialized roles where they can continue to work with customers in a variety of channels.
+In addition to those paths, agents with the appropriate qualifications can transition into roles such as team leader, manager or director, where they can continue to work with customers in a variety of channels.

-Call center agents need a diverse set of skills to work with customers across a variety of channels in a very complex, yet structured environment.
-It is not an easy job to perform successfully, but for those who have the right skills and are successful, there is a tremendous level of satisfaction in assisting customers in their time of need.
+Hiring managers must ensure that all call center agents have a diverse set of skills to work with customers across a variety of channels in a complex, yet structured environment.
+It is not an easy job to perform successfully, but if managers train them properly and ensure agents have the right skills, there is a tremendous level of satisfaction in assisting customers in their time of need.